GuildCrafts/web-development-js/contracts/_TEMPLATE.md

 # GOAL_TITLE

+## Challenge Rating

+_Include a list of skills/knowledge/interests that someone choosing this goal should have._

+This goal will likely be within your ZPD if you...

+- Item one
+- Item two

 ## Description

 _Provide a brief, high-level overview of what the final product (artifact) of this goal is.
 Include any relevant resources or dependencies here._